MXR M300 Reverb Review

 - Choice between True Bypass and Trails Bypass modes

-- Stereo input/output requires use of TRS cables and setting of internal switch
+- Stereo input/output requires the use of TRS cables and setting of internal switch

 - External power only (no battery)